miyata09x0084/cms_blog/README.md

 I created this blog site using React JS, Next.js, Tailwind CSS, GraphQL, and GraphCMS, which are all awesome technologies that make it easy to build amazing web applications.

-If you're interested in learning more about how we built this site, I followed a [tutorial video](https://www.youtube.com/watch?v=HYv55DhgTuA) that you can check out.
+If you're interested in learning more about how I built this site, I followed a [tutorial video](https://www.youtube.com/watch?v=HYv55DhgTuA) that you can check out.

 This site features a minimal design, which I hope you find both elegant and simple to use.
-We wanted to keep the focus on the content, so we decided to let the design take a back seat.
+I wanted to keep the focus on the content, so I decided to let the design take a back seat.

 <div style="display: flex; justify-content: center;">
   <img src="https://user-images.githubusercontent.com/59190800/221466118-e1fac935-8fcc-4ffb-9e55-be24ac63cc4f.png" width="450px">